WalletWasabi/WalletWasabi/WalletWasabi.Documentation/FAQ.md

 ### How do I upgrade Wasabi?

-You can download the software build for the different operating systems on the main [website](https://wasabiwallet.io) or better over [tor](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion).
+You can download the software build for the different operating systems on the main [website](https://wasabiwallet.io) or better over [Tor](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion).
 Make sure you also download the signatures of the build and verify them for [Adam Ficsor's public key.](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt) For step by step instructions, follow [this guie](https://github.com/zkSNACKs/WalletWasabi/blob/master/WalletWasabi.Documentation/Guides/InstallInstructions.md) or [see this video](https://youtu.be/DUc9A76rwX4).

 ### Why is the minimum mixing amount a weird number?

-The output value changes each round to ensure that you can queue a coin and have it remix (mix over and over again - increasing the anonymity set, improving privacy).
+The output value changes each round to ensure that you can enqueue a coin and have it remix (mix over and over again - increasing the anonymity set, improving privacy).
 As a result the round mixing amount will often be a specific number which generally decreases as the rounds proceed, with a reset once a lower bound is reached.

 # Post-Mix